-The Beverin Nature Park (Naturpark Beverin) in the canton of Grisons is a regional nature park of national importance.
+The Beverin Nature Park (Naturpark Beverin) in the canton of Grisons is a nature park of national importance.

 The park (412 m2, 11 municipalities, a.
 3 000 inhabitants) consists of four valleys, deep gorges (Viamalaschlucht, Rofflaschlucht and Rheinschlucht), two cultural-historical and linguistically different areas (Walser and Romansh/Sutsilvan) and traffic routes of historical importance.

 The municipalities around the Piz Beverin (2998 m.) preserve the precious natural and cultural heritage and the beautiful landscape.
 Altitudes between 600 and 3200 m characterize the park area.
 This difference in altitude leads to a wide variety of landscape types and provides a habitat for a wide range of animal and plant species.